 2012 Arizona Centennial Legacy Project

-A significant aspect of the rehabilitation project was the span-by-span hydraulic jacking of the bridge to remove the original rused non-functioning roller bearings.
-New modern pad bearings were installed as part of this effort, which allow for the necessary expansion and contraction of the steel spans during changes in temperature.
+A significant aspect of the rehabilitation project was the span-by-span hydraulic jacking of the bridge to remove the original rusted, non-functioning roller bearings.
+New modern pad bearings were installed as part of this effort,

 Rehabilitation of the Gillespie Dam Bridge has ensured that this historic structure shall be conserved for future generations and allow its enjoyment into Arizona's second century.

 Topics.
-This historical marker is listed in these topic lists: Bridges & Viaducts • Waterways & Vessels.
-A significant historical month for this entry is February 1926.
+This historical marker is listed in this topic list: Bridges & Viaducts.
+A significant historical month for this entry is December 2011.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
-Original 1927 Bridge Roller Bearing (about 300 feet away, measured in a direct line).
+Historic Gillespie Dam Bridge (about 300 feet away, measured in a direct line).